CAR-T & the Future of Blood Cancer Debate SeriesEp 1 of 4

 Without a doubt.

-But that limitation, profound as it is, is heavily outweighed by the undeniable biological reality that once successfully delivered, the therapy achieves what absolutely no other modality on earth can do.
-We have to recenter this discourse on the clinical outcomes, because the data completely disrupts the historical oncology paradigm.
-Let's look at the ZUMA-1 trial, which tested axicabtagene ciloleucel, or axi-cel.
+But that limitation, profound as it is, is heavily outweighed by the undeniable biological reality that once successfully delivered, the therapy achieves what absolutely no other modality on Earth can do.
+We have to recenter this discourse on the clinical outcomes.
+Because the data completely disrupts the historical oncology paradigm.
+Let's look at the ZUMA 1 trial, which tested axicabtagene ciloleucel, or axicell.

 The very first adult patient, right?

 Yes.
-He volunteered for an early phase one trial of CAR-T. Within weeks of the infusion, pounds of tumor melted away.
+He volunteered for an early phase 1 trial of CAR T. Within weeks of the infusion, pounds of tumor melted away.
 He lived totally cancer-free for over a decade.
 Or consider Emily Whitehead in 2012.
 She was just six years old facing relapsed acute lymphoblastic leukemia.
 Her parents were told to take her home on hospice care.
-Instead, she received a CD19-directed CAR-T infusion.
+Instead, she received a CD19 directed CAR T infusion.

 And she almost died from the CRS.